wyxos/nova/README.md

 ### Usage

-After installation, launch NOVA, navigate to the Settings screen (bottom cog icon) and add the folder where your audio files are located.
+After installation, launch NOVA, navigate to the Settings screen (bottom cog icon) and add the folder where your audio/video files are located.
 It will take a moment to index them all.

 ## Keyboard Shortcuts